Kathleen Martínez: Excavations at Taposiris Magna

+A documentary about her work titled Cleopatra's Final Secret premiered on the National Geographic channel in 2025.

 Exhibition at the Cairo Museum

-On 18 April 2018, the Cairo Museum inaugurated the exhibition "10 Years of Dominican Archaeology in Egypt", where the advances, achievements, and more than 350 architectural elements discovered by Martínez from the Ptolemaic dynasty were displayed.
+On April 18, 2018, the Cairo Museum inaugurated the exhibition "10 Years of Dominican Archaeology in Egypt", where the advances, achievements, and more than 350 artifacts discovered by Martínez from the Ptolemaic dynasty were displayed.
 The artifacts are a record of daily life, administrative and religious activities, and royal and social roles that emerged at the end of the Ptolemaic period.
 The exhibition highlighted the first contribution of Latin America to the science of Egyptology.

-The most significant piece is the so-called "great stele", with a decree from Pharaoh Ptolemy V revealing the date of the temple's construction to be between 221 and 203 BCE, and demonstrating, according to Martínez, the importance of said religious construction dedicated to the goddess Isis.
+The most significant piece is the so-called "Taposiris Magna Stele", with a decree from Ptolemy V revealing the date of the temple's construction to be between 221 and 203 BCE, and demonstrating, according to Martínez, the importance of said religious construction dedicated to the goddess Isis.

+Personal life

+She is married to José Nazar, a Chilean American investor who owns the Houdini estate in Los Angeles.